Aleksandar Ranković (footballer)

 Aleksandar Ranković (Serbian Cyrillic: Александар Ранковић; born 31 August 1978) is a Serbian football manager and former player.
-He is the assistant manager of FC Utrecht of the Dutch Eredivisie.
+He is currently the head coach of Singapore Premier League club Lion City Sailors.
 As a player, Ranković played the entirety of his professional career in the Netherlands and his native Serbia.
+Ranković also holds a Dutch Passport.

 Club career

 Ranković started his professional career with FK Rad, making his first appearances in 1997, at the age of 19.
 In 2002, Dutch side SBV Vitesse showed interest for the player and brought him into the Eredivisie, where he played as a first team regular for three seasons.
 In 2005, he moved to fellow Eredivisie participants ADO Den Haag where he became one of their key players.

 Ranković hit the news in January 2007, when he was sent off in a 3–1 defeat to AZ, match in which he also scored a goal.
 The incident took place after the referee Kevin Blom awarded a penalty to AZ, and Ranković pushed Blom whilst shouting "When I see you in the city, I'll kill you".
 Ranković received a five match ban for the death threats.
 He later apologized for the incident.

 On 22 June 2011, Ranković signed a one-year deal with FK Partizan.